‘Query Bytes’ are a unit of measure to track the compute power used when working with data.

 How to keep your query bytes under control

-Regardless of how much data you’ll use, if cost—or outright efficiency—is a concern (and when isn’t it?), there are definitely ways to control your query bytes usage.
+Regardless of how much data you’ll use, if cost—or outright efficiency—is a concern, there are definitely ways to control your query bytes usage.

 Data analysts are often tasked with providing valuable insights in short timelines.
 Small and mid-sized companies may be dependent on brittle spreadsheets and labor-intensive, manually generated reports.
 Panoply offers a simplified workflow capable of improving analytical capabilities, speed, and scalability for data practitioners and stakeholders alike.